-15 What Goes in a Distribution
+14 What Goes in a Distribution

-15.1 Basics of distribution
+14.1 Basics of distribution

-The dist target in the generated Makefile.in can be used to generate a gzip'd tar file and other flavors of archive for distribution.
-The files is named based on the 'PACKAGE' and 'VERSION' variables defined by AM\INIT\AUTOMAKE (see Section 5.6 [Macros], page 17); more precisely the gzip'd tar file is named 'package-version.tar.gz'.
+The dist rule in the generated Makefile.in can be used to generate a gzip'd tar file and other flavors of archive for distribution.
+The files is named based on the 'PACKAGE' and 'VERSION' variables defined by AM\INIT\AUTOMAKE (see Section 5.6 [Macros], page 18); more precisely the gzip'd tar file is named 'package-version.tar.gz'.
 You can use the make variable 'GZIP\ENV' to control how gzip is run.
 The default setting is '--best'.

 For the most part, the files to distribute are automatically found by Automake: all source files are automatically included in a distribution, as are all Makefile.ams and Makefile.ins.
 Automake also has a built-in list of commonly used files which are automatically included if they are found in the current directory (either physically, or as the target of a Makefile.am rule).
 This list is printed by 'automake --help'.
 Also, files which are read by configure (i.e. the source files corresponding to the files specified in various Autoconf macros such as AC\CONFIG\FILES and siblings) are automatically distributed.
-Helper scripts installed with 'automake --add-missing' are also distributed.
+Files included in Makefile.ams (using include) or in configure.ac (using m4\include), and helper scripts installed with 'automake --add-missing' are also distributed.